Josh Brown (musician): Day of Fire

-Brown eventually formed a new band, Day of Fire, and they began working on their first album.
-Josh Brown is the lead singer, Joe Pangallo plays guitar, with brother Chris Pangallo on bass and Zach Simms on drums.
+Brown eventually formed a new band, Day of Fire with guitarist Gregg Hionis and they began working on their first album.
+For the second album they added Joe Pangallo on guitar, with brother Chris Pangallo on bass and Zach Simms on drums.
 In 2004 they released their debut album "Day of Fire".
 Their debut won a Dove Award for Rock Album of the Year and was nominated for a Grammy Award.

 The band recently released their third album, "Losing All", on the Razor & Tie label.

 Some former members of Full Devil Jacket had formed a band called Waxbox but were short-lived and never released an album.

 Collaborations

 While a member of Day of Fire, Brown was featured on Fireflight's debut single "You Decide".
 The song was the top request at TVU music television in August 2006.
 It was the second most played song on Christian Rock radio stations according to the September 1, 2006 R&R magazine airplay chart, #11 on the R&R Christian Hit Radio charts on October 23, 2006, and #1 on the Christian Radio Weekly chart.
 On Billboard's chart, it peaked at #27 on the Hot Christian Singles chart and it finished in the Top 25 of 2006 for the network radio station Air1.

 He also co-wrote a song with Chris Daughtry for Daughtry's album Leave This Town.